 CLARIFICATION: When an A/B spot in the batting lineup is scheduled to bat, a manager may pinch hit for either player A or B but never both, simultaneously.
-During any one at bat only one of the A/B players may be removed from the lineup through pinch-hitting.
+During any one at bat only one of the A/B players may be removed from the lineup through pinchhitting.
+The manager must declare which player is being replaced and this batter shall be removed from the batting order for the remainder of the game.
 Under no circumstances may an A/B Batting Lineup Position be invoked/instituted after the start of play.
 Under no circumstances may a player in an A/B Batting Position be moved to a different lineup position.
 Once a player is in an A/B spot he cannot be used to "fill in" for a player who becomes injured and vacates his spot in the lineup.